SparseDFF: Sparse-View Feature Distillation for One-Shot Dexterous Manipulation: Experiments

-We evaluate our model by deploying it to a robot hand and conducting experiments under various setups.
-Given the superior stability of large image models like DINO \citep{caron2021emerging,oquab2023dinov2} on real photos compared to synthetic images, we opt to assess our method directly in real-world settings, bypassing simulations.
+We evaluate our model through real-world experiments with a robot hand, opting for direct assessment in real-world settings to leverage the superior stability of large vision models like DINO \citep{caron2021emerging,oquab2023dinov2} on real images over synthetic ones.